slipperfish/HaloCEVR/README.md

 ### Where do I even get a CD copy in \<current year\>?
 Can I use a cracked version?
 No.

 This mod is intended to only be used with legitimate copies of Halo: Combat Evolved with the official 1.10 patch.
-Fortunately the product keys aren't single use, so if you can find a second hand copy (or a friend willing to lend the copy they happened to archive 20 years ago) you can use that without worrying about the key being invalid.
+Fortunately the product keys aren't single use, so if you can find a second hand copy (or a friend/person on the _internet_ willing to lend the copy they happened to _archive_ 20 years ago) you can use that without worrying about the key being invalid.
 ### Does multiplayer work?
 This mod was designed for singleplayer, it is untested in multiplayer and as such some features, such as weapon aiming, may not function or only work for the host.

 Also it does not work in Co-op because this version of the game does not have that mode.
 ### Does this work with Custom Edition?
-No.
+Not currently.
 ### Does this work with MCC Edition?
 No.
 ### Does this work with SPV3?